domsson/tabs.js/README.md

 ## Markup requirements

-- Set the `data-tabs` attribute on your tab button container
+1. Set the `data-tabs` attribute on your tab button container
-- Either have the buttons be direct children of the container, or set an attribute of your choice for every button, then hand that in via the `btn_attr` option
+2. Either have the buttons be direct children of the container, or set an attribute of your choice for every button, then hand that in via the `btn_attr` option
-- Every button needs to be (or contain) an anchor element with a href that targets a fragment (`#`)
+3. Every button needs to be (or contain) an anchor element with a href that targets another element's id

 **Example**